paolabiocchi/Yeast_Project/README.md

 ├── preprocessing.py                # To preprocess the data
 ├── README.md                       # Project documentation
 ├── requirements.txt                # For all external libraries used
-├── run.ipynb                       # To make all process of learning and predicting
 ├── save_and_compare_results.py     # To save and compare model and Shap results

 ```